marcoklein/kleinprojects-website/src/posts/2021-12-19-linking-markdown-notes-with-typescript.md

 Path for link Farm:  { existing: false, path: undefined }
 ```

-**This case shows us how easy it is to utilise the master mapping to quickly find paths for linked notes.**
+**This case shows us how easy it is to utilize the master mapping to quickly find paths for linked notes.**

 ## Limitations and Outlook

 This post covered a basic implementation for processing linked Markdown notes.
 Feel free to take it as an inspiration and let me know if you do something cool with it.

-Nonetheless, there is much more to come and we are only at the very beginning.
+Finally, I want to close with some questions worth asking when looking at you map of notes:
-Try to experiment with the implementation a little.
-You could for example use some [PageRank Algorithm](https://en.wikipedia.org/wiki/PageRank) for sorting documents by the amount of links.
+for sorting documents by the amount of links.
 Additionally, there are many more cases that I am currently working on that all need this base of interconnected notes:

 1. Are all notes connected with each other, or are there outsiders?
-This might be indications for lost notes.
+This might be an indication for lost notes.
-2. What links don't have a mapping target?
-This would be links that point to non-existent documents.
+2. What links do not have a mapping target?
+This would be links pointing to non-existent documents.
-3. Which links point to a specific document (also known as _backlinks_)?
+3. Which links point to a specific document (also known as backlinks)?
+4. What notes are the most important ones?
+E.g. you could sort with the [PageRank Algorithm](https://en.wikipedia.org/wiki/PageRank)

-**Enjoy working with your set of linked notes.**
+**Enjoy working with your set of networked notes.**

 Cheers, Marco